Githu-2236356/cs2-portfolio/q1/score_checker.md

         print("Invalid Score")

 ### Boundary Condition, What condition will you use to determine whether the score is valid?
-What condition will you use to determine whether the score is valid? score < 0 or score > 100
+score < 0 or score > 100

 ### Multiple Decision Paths, Explain how the program decides which classification should be displayed.